 First and foremost, let us at TrojanArchery.com apologize for our recent lack of activities and post.
 It’s not because we did nothing for two weeks–let’s be honest that’s a really long time to be mourning our lack of Valentine’s Day plan.
 Turns out our webmaster went full nerd mode to prepare for a science conference that he is currently attending.
 He sends his sincerest apologies.

 Secondly, on a happier and less nerdy note, we are proud to announce that the First Annual (Potentially Semesterly?)
 Trojan Fundraiser 600 Round was a huge success.
 We had a great turn out that actually overflowed our original number of spots.
 Thankfully the administrative team of the Pasadena Roving Archery Range was able to help us adapt and accommodate the extra archers.
 On top of it all, some of our own competitive members placed in the tournament; shout out Laurel Paxton, Alex Aloia, Rob Campbell, and Henry Connor for the outstanding performance in their division.
+The overall result spread can be found here.
 All in all this is a great start to a new fundraising tradition for our club.
 Many thanks to those in the community who participated and all of the volunteers, both from the Trojan family as well as those of the PRA, for contributing their time and effort to our cause.

 Finally, we would like to proudly announce a new addition to the Trojan Archery leadership: Rob Campbell has joined the dark cabal we call the Executive Board!
 He will be taking on the role of team captain for our barebow division.
 This marks the first time that we have ever had a formal barebow team headed by a captain.
 We are very excited to have Rob amongst the rank of our leadership and look forward to his fatherly rallying of the barebow team.
 Tic-tac-toe!
 Tic-tac-toe!